zakar123-cyber/PFA/README.md

 # PFA
 PFA (gestion du train)
-you should have mongodb installed for database to work
+-you should have mongodb installed for database to work -also you need to install node.js